 Builders and carpenters have recently given sustainability more recognition when building homes.
-However, people tend to think creating a sustainable home takes a team of workers- this is far from the truth.
-There are many simple behavioral changes we can make to cultivate sustainability at home.
+However, there is a misconception that creating a sustainable home takes a team of workers – this is far from the truth.
+There are many simple behavioral changes that anyone can implement to cultivate sustainability at home.

-Switching to eco-friendly products, such as paint, is a very simple task that can substantially improve both your health and your home air quality.
+Switching to eco-friendly products, such as paint, is a very simple task that can substantially improve both your health and home air quality.
 Furthermore, it should be noted that there is a direct correlation between decreased health and contaminated air.
-Health effects include headaches, dizziness, and heart disease.
-Consider moving to eco-friendly paint…Repainting your bedroom is a perfect solo activity and an easy way to make your home greener.
+Health effects stemming from contaminated air include headaches, dizziness, and heart disease.
+Consider moving to eco-friendly paint – repainting your bedroom is a perfect solo activity and an easy way to make your home greener.

 We typically do not realize the little ways in which our home might be harming the planet.
 For example, lightbulbs tend to be damaging, consuming tons of energy and emitting harmful gasses.
 Help reduce carbon emissions and lower energy consumption by switching from incandescent bulbs (commonly used in the home) to LED bulbs.